 Traditional Arts & Ethnology Centre timings: Tuesday to Sunday from 9 AM to 6 PM

-08 | Shop to your Heart’s Content at The Night Market
+Shop to your Heart’s Content at The Night Market

 One of the things that I loved the most about Luang Prabang was the vibrant night market.
 As the sun sets, the shopkeepers start setting up shops on the road, and in no time, the main street bustles with shops selling arts, paintings, souvenirs, local whiskey, traditional clothes, food and more.

 I just love exploring the markets in SE Asia, and this one is wonderful too.
 Plus, it’s one of the free things to do in Luang Prabang unless you shop!

-09 | Savour The Local Delicacy at the Food Street
+Savour The Local Delicacy at the Food Street

 There is a small lane adjacent to the local market, which is the mecca of local food in Luang Prabang.
-If savouring the local cuisine of Luang Prabang is on your agenda along with saving a few bucks, then this is THE place to head to try them.
+Savouring the local cuisine is one of the top things to do in Luang Prabang, and this is THE place to head to try them.

 And if you have a sweet tooth, check out homemade cakes, pastries and smoothies in all flavours, colours, size and price!
-Whatever it is, don’t forget to visit this lane while in Luang Prabang
+Whatever it is, don’t forget to visit this lane while in Luang Prabang.

 Try the Awesome Fruit Smoothies

-One thing that you can’t miss in Laos are the awesome smoothies sold in small shops across the streets.
+One thing that you can’t miss in Laos is the awesome smoothies sold in small shops across the streets.
 In Luang Prabang, I really loved these smoothies which I found to better than the ones that in Vietnam or Thailand.
 Fresh fruits with milk, sweetener (If you don’t mind the calories) and ice is the perfect way to beat the exhaustion from walking around in the hot sun!

 Taste the unique Lao Coffee

 The coffee in Laos is awesome just like the ones you get in neighbouring Vietnam.
 So all the coffee lovers can treat themselves to the various types of coffee – from the natural hot one to ice cold ones to egg coffee.
 This is your place to try all the unique coffee specialities!

-12 | Get a Hammock by the riverside for a lazy day
+Get a Hammock by the riverside for a lazy day